 - Extra ground white pepper if needed

-Pound white peppercorns until fine, then add garlic and cilantro stem/roots and pound until fine.
-Add half of this paste to your shrimp and mix well.
+- Pound white peppercorns until fine, then add garlic and cilantro stem/roots and pound until fine.
+Add half of this paste to your small pieces of shrimp and mix well.

-When ready to serve (do not do this part ahead of time), bring the broth to a boil then add the rice and the shrimp.
+- When ready to serve, bring the broth to a boil then add the rice and the shrimp.
 Bring the soup back to a simmer, and immediately turn off the heat (if you let this simmer for a long time the rice will swell up and absorb too much stock).
 Serve immediately, if you let this sit, the rice will continue to absorb liquid.
 Ladle into a bowl, and top with all the condiments as desired.
-Enjoy!en curry spring rolls
+Enjoy!